KujouYuko/KujouYuko/README.md

 namespace self_intro {

 std::string about[] = {
-    "I'm a student of IoT Engineering, founder on Zako Club and Mia Institute.", };
+    "I'm a student of Big Data Technology and Engineering, founder on Zako Club and Mia Institute.", };

 std::string doing[] = {